 In Superlative Hikes, we search out the biggest, wettest, and beariest trails in America.

-The weather is turning, the leaves are falling, and fake spiderwebs and their plastic inhabitants are sprouting up everywhere.
+The days are getting shorter, and before you know it, fake spiderwebs and their plastic inhabitants will start sprouting up everywhere.
 But why bother with the imitation when the real thing is so much cooler?
-At Pinnacles National Park, October is tarantula season, when the males head into the open at all times of day and night in search of mates.
+Fall is tarantula mating season, when the usually-elusive spiders get bold as they go looking for love.
+In some places, like southeastern Colorado, the action starts in September, but t Pinnacles National Park, October is tarantula season.
 This gives hikers their best chance of the year at spotting one—and makes Pinnacles, for a few weeks, the most be-spidered hike around.

 Your best bet for spider-spotting is the Condor Gulch to High Peaks loop, which winds through some of the rockiest—i.e. full of convenient tarantula-sized crevices—and most scenic sections of the park.
 You’re most likely to spot tarantulas on the ground, moving over stone, grass, or the trail itself, but they also occasionally climb vertical surfaces, so keep an eye on the cliffs.
 The spiders are always in the park, but mating season is the only time when they don’t care about being spotted, so go wind through the red-brown spires, gaze out at the surrounding mountains, and photograph every tarantula in sight before the season ends.